 Not everyone knows about the Homestead Exemption.
 If you own your primary residence, and reside there full-time, you are eligible for the Homestead Exemption on your real estate tax.
 The Homestead Exemption reduces the taxable portion of your property’s assessed value.

 In the county of Philadelphia, if you qualify for the Homestead Exemption, the assessed value of the property is reduced by $45,000.
 Most homeowners will save $629 a year on their Real Estate Tax bill.
+(With the recent 2022 Tax Assessments, the City of Philadelphia has just increased this amount going up to $1,120 in savings for 2023!)

 The Homestead Exemption amount does vary by county.
 For instance, in Montgomery County the Homestead Exemption reduces your assessed value by $30,000.